amusarra/quarkus-graphql-quickstart/README.md

 After creating a new book, we send the book creation event to the `processor` using `processor.onNext(book)`.
 This notifies clients subscribed to the `bookCreated` subscription whenever a new book is created.
 The `bookCreated` method returns a `Multi` stream of books, representing the books created in real-time.

 ### Testing Subscriptions
 To test subscriptions, we can use a WebSocket client like [GraphiQL](http://localhost:8080/q/dev-ui/io.quarkus.quarkus-smallrye-graphql/graphql-ui) or [Apollo Client](https://www.apollographql.com/docs/react/get-started/).
 In this example, we will use GraphiQL to test subscriptions since it is already integrated with SmallRye GraphQL.
+Another client that can be used is [Altair GraphQL Client](https://altairgraphql.dev/).

 To test subscriptions, follow these steps:
 1. Start the application in Dev mode with the command `./mvnw quarkus:dev` or `quarkus dev`.